AlgyJr/ios_guides/Home.md

 # CodePath iOS Guides

-Welcome to the open-source [CodePath](http://thecodepath.com) iOS Cliffnotes!
+Welcome to the open-source [CodePath](http://thecodepath.com) iOS Guides!
 Our goal is to become the **central crowdsourced resource** for complete and up-to-date iOS content and tutorials. **If you are a designer learning iOS** you may want to start with the [[CodePath iOS Guides for Designers|Designer Guides|]].

 ## Motivation

 Ever been **frustrated finding information on outdated one-off blog posts and tutorials** that has since become irrelevant?
 How many times were you googling only to find your answer only on a **2 year old StackOverflow post**?
 We believe there's got to be a better way.
 Why not have the community work together to create useful and detailed documentation for every aspect of iOS (or any platform)?
 There's absolutely no reason that we should have to make do with outdated, vague or un-editable content anymore.

-Read about our [mission to change the way engineers learn new technologies](https://github.com/thecodepath/android_guides/wiki/The-CodePath-Goal) and we would love for you to [get involved](https://github.com/thecodepath/android_guides/wiki/The-CodePath-Goal#how-do-i-help)!
-If you like this guide and what we are trying to do, please consider following us on twitter [@codepath](https://twitter.com/codepath)!

 # The Guides